-If you loved Stolen as much as I did, find your next great read by exploring my reviews of these novels.
+So which books similar to Stolen should you read next?
+Discover your next great read in this roundup.
 All of them share the complex emotions of loving the wrong person and the fog of truth and untruth.
 I hope you find something that catches your interest.
 Happy reading!

 Junior Missing by Khristina Chess